Silkdust/mlfactor-python/README.md

 ## Depedencies
-Dependencies packages have be released in the repository as `requirenments.txt` and will be updated regularly.
+Dependencies packages have be released in the repository as `requirements.txt` and will be updated regularly.
 Generally speaking, you have to install Python3 (version 3.8 or later preferred) and jupyter notebook in your device at first.
 To get your notebooks work properly in your device, run the following command after cloning this repo:
 ```
 git clone https://github.com/Silkdust/mlfactor-python.git
 cd mlfactor-python/